comicfans/comicfans.github.io/draft/2026-01-10-red-black-tree.md

     L(B)   S(B)               ===>         L(B)     S(turned to RED)
     /\      /  \                           / \      /  \
    ......
 N1(B) N2(B)                    ...
 N1(B) N2(B)
-  we turn it into balanced valid RB-Tree, also pushing 'black height decrease 1' condition upwards
+  (note: N1 and N2 must be black, since any red nephew condition is handled by 3.4~3.6) we turn it into balanced valid RB-Tree, also pushing 'black height decrease 1' condition upwards

 now all condition in deletion being discussed ( some simplest condition omitted, like insert/delete as root), I hope